Bacterial Reduction at Surgical Closure

 Published clinical experience

-Veterinary clinical studies and observational reports describe use of Simini Protect Lavage as an adjunct to standard protocols in high-risk and revision orthopedic surgeries, with observations consistent with reduced residual bacterial burden at closure.15
+Veterinary clinical studies and observational reports describe use of Simini Protect Lavage as an adjunct to standard protocols in high-risk and revision orthopedic surgeries, with findings consistent with reduced residual bacterial burden at closure in high-risk and revision settings.15

 These reports provide real-world context for activity observed in standardized laboratory and surgical models.